lainceline/owl-table/README.md

 JSX is available in all CoffeeScript due to a drop-in replacement for `coffee()`

 After running tests, code coverage information is available in `tests/coverage` (gitignored)

+Project uses Travis CI and Sauce Labs for cloud continuous integration and testing.